okdistribute/double-stream-iterator/readme.md

 [![NPM](https://nodei.co/npm/sorted-set-stream.png)](https://nodei.co/npm/sorted-set-stream/)

 A utility module to manipulate two streams as sorted sets.
+The streams must be sorted lexigraphically.

 Example use case for union: